mahajansanjana/test/README.md

-# test
+# dummy-repo

-Experimenting with how merging, rebasing, etc. work in git
+Dummy repo to figure out how to use git (merging, rebasing, etc.)